 How might I take exams remotely for my online class?

-Professors at online colleges may not proctor your exam the same way your high school teachers did, but they have innovative ways of evaluating your performance and preventing cheating.
+Professors at online colleges may not proctor your exam the same way your high school teachers did, but they have innovative ways of evaluating your performance and preventing you from cheating.
 Your syllabus should clarify just how your teacher plans to proctor your exam, so there should be no surprises come test day.
 If your professor uses a webcam proctoring service, for example, you will know ahead of time.

 - Online proctoring services: Occasionally, students in online classes will ask or pay someone else to take their exams.
 They might believe that since their faces are hidden behind computer screens, their professors won’t know if other people were to do the work for them.
 That’s not always the case.
 Some professors who don’t trust the honor system employ online proctoring services to ensure that students are taking their exams honestly.
 If your professor chooses this method, you will know; you will never be recorded by your professor without your knowledge.

 - Webcam proctors: Some professors have begun using webcam proctoring services, such as ProctorU, to guarantee their students’ integrity.
 If your professor requires you to use ProctorU, a test proctor will monitor you during your test via webcam.
 Since you don’t have to meet your proctor in person, you can take your test from any private location with an internet connection.
-The proctor may ask you to spin your laptop in a 360 around the room to prove that you are alone and that no one is helping you with the exam.
+The proctor may ask you to spin your laptop in a 360° circle around the room to prove that you are alone and that no one is helping you with the exam.
 The proctor will also ask you to hold up a mirror to your computer to show that you don’t have any sticky notes with information stuck there.
 When you use ProctorU, you are also granting access to your desktop, and proctors will know if you open Google or other web tabs, for example.
 You’ll be required to show a picture ID.
 After the exam, your proctor will submit a report to your professor that outlines any suspicious behaviors, such as whether your eyes were focused away from the computer screen or if someone else entered the room during the exam.

 - Robotic proctors: Other professors will use virtual tools, such as ProctorFree, that don’t employ live proctors.
 ProctorFree verifies the identity of a test taker by using constant facial recognition technology throughout the entire exam.
 ProctorFree also provides its own browser which lets students access only the specific websites or applications that are required for the exam, such as a calculator.
 It also uses technology to check for abnormal behaviors which suggest cheating.

 - Restricted browsers: To restrict a student’s access to online course materials and resources, your professor may ask you to use a special web browser, such as LockDown Browser, which works with Blackboard, Moodle, and many other course platforms.
 When you start a test, LockDown Browser will immediately display your test full-screen and block your access to websites, printers, and other applications.
-You cannot exit the test until you submit it for grading, nor can you copy and paste, screen capture, and right-click.
+You cannot exit the test until you submit it for grading, nor can you copy and paste, screen capture, or right-click.